Most of the images on this page are artistic derivations of contemporary photos. See Copyright of early hang gliding photos.

 It looks as though building work behind the fences was underway by 1974.
 The telephone pole here is just visible at upper left in the next (color) photo.

-The pilot here (possibly Laverne DeJan?) was known as ‘Spoon’ and the guy watching from in front of his glider is Dave Meyers.
+The pilot here was known as ‘Spoon’ (almost certainly Larry Witherspoon) and the guy watching from in front of his glider is Dave Meyers.

 The green Torrance County Beach label — the one about two-thirds up, containing an umbrella — is where I think the bluffs began.